Dynamic CoVaR Modeling and Estimation: Proof of Theorem

 \subsection{Asymptotic Normality of the VaR Parameter Estimator}

-The proof follows closely that of Theorem~2 in \citet{EM04}, although some of our assumptions differ from theirs.
+The proof of the asymptotic normality of $\widehat{\vtheta}_n^v$ follows closely that of Theorem~2 in \citet{EM04}, although some of our assumptions differ from theirs.
 Our main motivation for detailing the proof is that some of the subsequent results are needed to prove the asymptotic normality of $\widehat{\vtheta}_n^c$ in Section~\ref{Asymptotic Normality of the CoVaR Parameter Estimator}.

-Before giving the formal proof, we collect some results that will be used in the sequel.
-For $v\neq x$, it holds that